crocokyle/XMRGUI/README.md

 Many of the features in the GUI do not function yet, please be patient and I will continue to update and add them.
 If you want to update your copy, delete the directory at AppData/Roaming/XMRGUI and then download the program again.

+* Currently, the dev donation is configurable through the GUI at a minimum of 1%

 Instructions: